6. Learning and Teaching Activities

 Now has a set of session teaching objectives that might say students will engage in:

-• Reviewing six key theories of globalization
+• Reviewing six key theories of globalisation

 • Explore the differences between Political Realism and Post-Modernist approaches and their advocates.